Ship sinks in storm off Hong Kong, dozens of crew in danger | Business

 Ship sinks in storm off Hong Kong, dozens of crew in danger

-An industrial support ship operating in the South China Sea has sunk with the possible loss of more than two dozen crew members, rescue services in Hong Kong said on Saturday.
+An industrial support ship operating in the South China Sea has sunk in a storm with the possible loss of more than two dozen crew members, rescue services in Hong Kong said Saturday.

-Authorities dispatched planes and helicopters to aid in the rescue, with at least three people from the crew of 30 brought to safety as of 5.30 pm (1030 GMT) on Saturday.
+Authorities dispatched planes and helicopters to aid in the rescue, with at least three people from the crew of 30 brought to safety as of 5:30 pm (1030 GMT) Saturday.

+Photos released by the Hong Kong Government Flying Service showed one crew member being winched up to a rescue helicopter as big waves lashed the sinking vessels, which had broken up in two parts.

-The Hong Kong Flying Service did not give the name or origin of the vessel.
-It said in a statement that crew members were negotiating difficulties brought on by Severe Tropical Storm Chaba, which was packing maximum winds of 110 kilometres per hour.
+The Flying Service did not give the name or origin of the vessel.
+It said in a statement that crew members were negotiating difficulties brought on by Severe Tropical Storm Chaba, which was packing maximum winds of 110 kilometers per hour.

-The storm is expected to make landfall in the western part of the coastal province of Guangdong later Saturday.
+The storm made landfall in the western part of the coastal province of Guangdong later Saturday.

 The Hong Kong service sent two fixed-wing aircraft and four helicopters for the rescue effort.